aguscoppe/tp-marketplace/README.md

 ## How to get started

 - Clone or download the project
-- Start the project by running the following commands:
+- Start the project by running the following commands separately:

 ```sh
 npm start